eggy/DayZ-Private/README.md

 You may optionally enable a system that allows you to define custom spawn loadouts for individuals and/or group.
 To do so, follow these steps:

 1. Run `perl db_migrate.pl --schema BlissInvCust --version 0.02`.
 Be sure to include any parameters needed for your specific database passwords / configuration.
-2. When building Bliss, you must add `--with-invcust` to your arguments, for example `perl build.pl --with-invcust`.
+2. When building ECPrivate, you must add `--with-invcust` to your arguments, for example `perl build.pl --with-invcust`.

 There are two tables which you must insert values into to use this feature.
 The `cust_loadout` table defines unique sets of inventory/backpack to give the player(s) on spawn.
 The `cust_loadout_profile` table then ties these cust_loadout rows to player profile IDs.
 You can associate multiple profile IDs to a single loadout with this relationship.